The Securities Litigation Review: Editor's Preface

 Civil securities litigation has continued to be a growth industry as a new normal has set in for the private enforcement of securities laws.
 While class actions are a predominant feature of US securities litigation, there are signs that aggregated damages claims are making significant inroads elsewhere.
 Class claims are now well established as part of the regulatory landscape in Australia and Canada, and there appears to be accelerating interest around the world in securities class actions and other forms of economically significant private securities litigation.
 Whether and where this trend takes hold will be one of the important securities law developments to watch in coming years.

 This suggests the final ambition for The Securities Litigation Review: to reflect annually where this important area of law has been, and where it is headed.
 Each chapter contains both a section summarising the year in review – a look back at important recent developments – and an outlook section, looking towards the year ahead.
-The narrative here, as with the book as a whole, is of both convergence and divergence, continuity and change – with divergence and change particularly predominant in recent years, following political upheaval in the United States and the United Kingdom that has produced a sharp break from international cooperation and forceful government regulation in the global finance capitals of New York and London.
+The narrative here, as with the book as a whole, is of both convergence and divergence, continuity and change – with divergence and change particularly predominant in recent years, following political upheaval in the United States and the United Kingdom that produced a sharp break from international cooperation and forceful government regulation in the global finance capitals of New York and London.

 An important example is the matter of cross-border securities litigation, treated by each of our contributors.
 As economies and commerce in shares become more global, every jurisdiction is confronted with the need to consider cross-border securities litigation.
 The chapters of this volume show jurisdictions grappling with the problem of adapting national litigation systems to a problem of increasingly international dimensions.
 How the competing demands of multiple jurisdictions will be satisfied, and how jurisdictions will learn to work with one another in the field of securities regulation, will be a story to watch over the coming years.
 We look forward to documenting this development and other emerging trends in securities litigation around the world in subsequent editions.

-Many thanks to all the superb lawyers who contributed to this sixth edition.
+Many thanks to all the superb lawyers who contributed to this edition.
 For the editor, reviewing these chapters has been a fascinating tour of the securities litigation world, and we hope it will prove to be the same for our readers.
 Contact information for our contributors is included in Appendix 2.
 We welcome comments, suggestions and questions, both to create a community of interested practitioners and to ensure that each edition improves on the last.

 Wachtell, Lipton, Rosen & Katz